-Each week, during our zoom meeting, one or two students will do a presentation for us highlighting the main points and arguments of the readings assigned for that week, also drawing on themes covered earlier in the term, to the class.
+Each week, one or two students will do a presentation for us highlighting the main points and arguments of the readings assigned for that week, also drawing on themes covered earlier in the term, to the class.
 Some of the important things you need to know about this course component are these:

-- Each presentation should be approximately 20 minutes in length. - Student presenters are expected to refer to material BEYOND that assigned to the class. - The student is expected to prepare few questions to discuss with classmates after the presentation is over. - The presenter(s) is expected to send me the PowerPoint slideshow. - Since we need to share with the other students the main points of the presentation, the student will be given two options: The first option is to send me a summary of the presentation to post it under Weekly Content.
-The second option is giving me the permission to post the entire PowerPoint slideshow on OWL (under weekly content) for other students to access. - It is helpful to include at the beginning of the PowerPoint a sort of a "road map" of your presentation, highlighting all the major issues that you will be talking about. - If the presentation is a joint project between the students involved, all students in the group will be graded together.
+- Each presentation should be approximately 20 minutes in length. - Student presenters are expected to refer to material BEYOND that assigned to the class. - The student is expected to prepare few questions to discuss with classmates after the presentation is over. - It is better to come ready with a USB key to avoid problems with connections and connectivity in class. - The presenter(s) is expected to post the PowerPoint slideshow on the Assignment tab on OWL 24 hrs. before class.
+With your permission I will post it on OWL for other students to follow. - It is helpful to include at the beginning of the PowerPoint a sort of a "road map" of your presentation, highlighting all the major issues that you will be talking about.

-3-Essay (Due April 6 at 4:30 pm)
+3-Essay Due March 31st at 2:30